SquareMeal Review of

 A useful neighbourhood restaurant, where the prices are appealing, the cooking reliable and the wine list good value.
 There are occasional blips in service, which can be fretful and forgetful, and the background music is sometimes ‘brash’, but complaints are minor.
 Food is given more importance at Brinkley’s Kitchen than in other branches of this wine-bar and off-licence group.
 The

-chefs have an impressively broad repertoire, from homemade focaccia & goats’ cheese ravioli, to Thai green curry, via burgers & crab cakes.
+chefs have an impressively broad repertoire, from homemade focaccia and goats’ cheese ravioli, to Thai green curry, via burgers and crab cakes.
 Although the wine isn’t as obviously inexpensive

 as at other Brinkley’s outlets, BK still offers very good deals, with a bottle of 2009 Jadot Mâcon-Villages costing a mere £15.
 Such value, together with well-priced set lunches, keeps the place